 Better Support for Flatpaks

-If you don't know about Flatpak, in this article we covered the Flatpaks and mentioned how useful these are.
+If you don’t know about Flatpak, in this article we covered the Flatpaks and mentioned how useful these are.
 With the release of Linux Mint 18.3, the flatpak is more stable and one can install flatpak applications like any other app from software manager.
-There is a dedicated section for flatpak apps in new software manager.
+There is a dedicated section for flatpak apps in the new software manager.
 So happily install the apps that you could never without Flatpak support in Linux Mint.

 Better on-screen keyboard support